 “People will forget what you said.
 People will forget what you did.
 But people will never forget how you made them feel.”

-5. Missing Features
+5. Missing features

 You may have all the features you think your customer needs, but if you don’t have what your customer think they need, your sale will probably fall through.
-You may have excluded the feature because no one uses fax machine anymore, but if your clients are American hospitals, you’re losing a lead.
+You may have excluded the feature because no one uses fax machines anymore, but if your clients are American hospitals, you’re losing a lead.

-6. Competing Priorities
+6. Competing priorities

-Decision makers in companies are flooded with information every day and have a range of priorities with varying degrees of urgency.
+Decision-makers in companies are flooded with information every day and have a range of priorities with varying degrees of urgency.